“”

 At first, the contrast was jarring.
 But the longer I sat with it, the more it made sense.
 When everything feels overwhelming, abstract, and wildly out of our control, we reach for what’s closest and most immediate: the body, sensation, and questions that start with is this normal? and end with please tell me I’m not alone.

-Sexual health content isn’t just about sex.
+Sexual health content, it turns out, isn’t just about sex.
 It’s reassurance.
 It’s grounding.
 It’s a way of checking back in with ourselves when the world feels chaotic and unrecognizable: proof that even in hard moments, our bodies still exist and still want connection, comfort, and maybe five minutes of relief from the constant dread.

 I don’t think people are reading these articles because they don’t care about what’s happening.
 I think they’re reading them because they care so much and need somewhere personal and human to land, even briefly.